DarwinLM: Evolutionary Structured Pruning of Large Language Models: Introduction

 \section{Introduction}

-The high accuracy of Transformer-based models on a wide range of tasks comes with massive computational requirements, which hinders deployability.
-A long line of research has been conducted to reduce the computational cost of large language models via methods such as quantization \citep{frantar2022gptq, dettmers2023spqr}, pruning \citep{xia2023sheared, frantar2023sparsegpt} and distillation \cite{hsieh2023distilling}.
-In this work, we explore structured pruning on large language models (LLMs) by removing whole rows or columns in a weight matrix, resulting in regular but smaller matrices.
-Unlike unstructured pruning \citep{frantar2023sparsegpt}, the model produced by structured pruning can be accelerated on mainstream hardware without any specific design for computation.
+The high accuracy of Transformer-based models comes with massive computational requirements, which hinders deployability.
+Thus, there is a line of research focusing on the computational efficiency of Transformer-based models, and in particular large language models (LLMs) via methods like quantization \citep{frantar2022gptq, dettmers2023spqr}, pruning \citep{xia2023sheared, frantar2023sparsegpt} and distillation \citep{hsieh2023distilling}.

+We explore \emph{structured pruning} of LLMs~\citep{molchanov2017pruning}, which works by removing whole rows or columns in the weight matrix, resulting in regular but ``thinner'' tensors.
+As such, this approach is orthogonal to ``fine-grained'' methods such as unstructured pruning and quantization, which can be applied complementarily, and has the advantage that models produced by it can be run faster on mainstream hardware without specific support for low-bit or sparse formats.

-While conventional pruning methods generally prune each layer or block uniformly, \emph{non-uniform compression methods}, e.g. \citep{yin2023outlier, sieberling2024evopress}, showed that different LLM layers can have significantly different ``sensitivities'' to pruning, which can be leveraged to obtain higher compression while preserving accuracy.
-To address this, smaller-scale pruning methods such as ZipLM \citep{kurtic2024ziplm} propose to utilize a dynamic-programming-based search~\citep{frantar2022spdy} to obtain a sparse model with runtime guarantees.
-However, there are several challenges for methods such as ZipLM on large-scale models such as Llama-2-7B \citep{touvron2023llama}: for instance, ZipLM only considers the local layer-wise error during the search, which is not consistent with performance on in-context learning (ICL) or downstream tasks.
+In this paper, we provide a new state-of-the-art algorithm for \emph{non-uniform structured pruning with compression guarantees}.
+Specifically, in \emph{non-uniform} pruning, we leverage the fact that layers or blocks can be compressed to different levels, depending on their sensitivity; in turn, this can be leveraged for higher compression while preserving accuracy~\citep{yin2023outlier, sieberling2024evopress}.
+Second, our algorithm is designed to provide guarantees in terms of the speed or size of the compressed model.
+While smaller-scale methods such as ZipLM~\citep{kurtic2024ziplm} were able to achieve this for BERT-type models, there are several challenges when extending this to LLMs: for instance, ZipLM only considers the local layer-wise error during the search, which is not consistent with performance on in-context learning (ICL) or downstream tasks, and does not take fine-tuning into account as a metric.